MLB Hall of Fame

 Ruffing was also a solid hitter for a pitcher, often helping his own cause at the plate.
 His 273 career wins are among the most by any right-handed pitcher in MLB history.
 Elected to the Hall of Fame in 1967, Ruffing remains one of the greatest pitchers in Yankees history and a symbol of consistency and postseason excellence.

-Ruffing's Awards and Records
+Ruffing's Awards and Honors

 • 6× All-Star (1934, 1938–1942)